Tim Kerr: Personal life

 On October 16, 1990, his wife, Kathy, died at the age of 30 due to a fast-spreading infection, ten days after the birth of their first child, a daughter named Kimberly.

 He met his current wife, Midge, at the Tim Kerr Run in Avalon, New Jersey in 1991.
 Kerr has two daughters, Kimberly and Kayleigh, and three sons named Garrett, Wesley, and Tanner.
 Kerr currently resides in Moorestown Township, New Jersey and Avalon, New Jersey.
 Wesley and Tanner both graduated from University of Sciences Philadelphia and Wesley currently works for his father as a sales associate for Tim Kerr's Sotheby's International Realty.
 Kimberly graduated from West Virginia University.

 Kerr is the owner of Tim Kerr's Sotheby's International Realty in Avalon, New Jersey, which sells and rents homes in both Avalon and Stone Harbor, New Jersey.
-In addition, Kerr owns the Pensacola Ice Flyers and part-owner of the Roanoke Rail Yard Dawgs, teams of the Southern Professional Hockey League.
+In addition, Kerr previously owned the Pensacola Ice Flyers and part-owner of the Roanoke Rail Yard Dawgs, teams of the Southern Professional Hockey League.